jseo3582/Project--Movie-Trailer/README.md

 > movie data stored at `movie.py`

 ### 3. fresh_tomatoes.py
-- create Html file and ~ by
+- Create Html file
+- all the setting detail stored
-- trailer video size can change by editing `trailer .modal-dialog` section
+- For example, 'trailer video size' can change by editing `trailer .modal-dialog` section

-> `media.py`
-> data stored in `movie.py
 ## Add a new movie on the website
 - Entire data stored in `movie.py`, so you should editing this file.
 - In order to adding a new movie following this instruction.